Pages

 According to local news he had been shot by his roommate who was found soon afterwards, walking down Cranston Street still carrying the gun.

-Later that day the sky turned a gorgous blue although the air remained quite chilly and Susie and I headed out to the East Bay bike path to bask in the sunshine and center our karmas.
+Later that day the sky turned a gorgeous blue although the air remained quite chilly and Susie and I headed out to the East Bay bike path to bask in the sunshine and center our karmas.

 And just in case you forgot what truly incredible pastries look like: